JuliaClimate/Notebooks/page/index.md

 `IndividualDisplacements.jl` extends this approach by providing a [particle tracking](https://en.wikipedia.org/wiki/Lagrangian_and_Eulerian_specification_of_the_flow_field) framework that readily operates on climate model `C-grids` using `MeshArrays.jl`.
 In some of the examples, model output from the [MITgcm](https://mitgcm.readthedocs.io/en/latest/) are loaded using functions provided by `MITgcmTools.jl`.

 Final section touches on topics like reading files (incl.
-NetCDF and Zarr), vizualizations, cloud services, and more.
+NetCDF and Zarr), visualizations, cloud services, and more.

 \end{section}

-\begin{section}{title="Vizual Examples",name="Vizuals"}
+\begin{section}{title="Visual Examples",name="Visuals"}

 \label{sample-viz}